pkscout/rpi.sensehat.mon/README.txt

 INSTALLATION:
 It is recommended you install this in /home/pi.
-The Kodi companion addon assumes this is where the script is by default, so if you install it somewhere else, you'll need to point Kodi to the correct location.
+The service file you'll install later assumes this, so if you install it somewhere else, you'll need to edit rpiwsl.service.

 CONFIGURATION: